arthbous/StochasticDescent/README.md

 The idea is to add a Gaussian noise to a descent algorithm in order to converge to the global minimum.
 Three algorithms are coded  :
 1. Gradient Descent with noise
-2. Moment 1 (Langevin),3.
+2. Moment 1 (Langevin)
 3. Moment 2.

-To learn more about it, visit the [project's page](http://arthurbous.com/stochasticdescent.html) .
+To learn more about it, visit the [project's page](http://arthurbousquet.com/stochasticdescent.html) .